ColeTownsend/generator-jekyllized/README.md

 (`npm install -g yo`) and [Ruby][rubylang] (`> 1.9`) for Jekyll.
 Install Jekyllized via NPM: `npm install -g generator-jekyllized` and finally run `yo jekyllized` in the directory you want to install in.

+**Gotchas**:
+* Somtimes there is a conflict with `gulp`.
+You need `gulp` 4.0 installed locally and you need to be sure this is the gulp version that you are using.

 ## Usage